terraform-cisco-modules/easy-imm/README.md

 #### Notes for the `global_settings.eza.yamls`

+# `debugging`: This is used to enable the output of the keys for resources that are not defined in the YAML configuration but are consumed.
 * `intersight_fqdn`:  SaaS will by default be `intersight.com`.
 Available in the event of CVA or PVA deployments.
-* `moids_policies`:  Consume Policies from a Data Source instead of a Resource.
-This is helpful if you separate the `policies` module from `profiles/templates`.
-* `moids_pools`:  Consume Pools from a Data Source instead of a Resource.
-This is helpful if you seperate the `pools` Module from the `policies` module.
 * `tags`:  Not Required, but by default the version of the script is being flagged here.

 #### Note: Modules can be added or removed dependent on the use case.
 The primary example shown is consuming/showing a full environment deployment.